 Fiercely dedicated to the mission of keeping her flowers as local as possible Love limits her delivery radius to the neighborhoods of northwest Philly, including Chestnut Hill, Mt.
 Airy, Roxborough, Wyndmoor, Glenside, Ft.
 Washington, and Ambler.
 Her bouquets are also available, in season, at Weavers Way in Chestnut Hill and Mt Airy.

 On a formerly vacant lot in Kensington, Cassie Plumer has created Jig-Bee Flower Farm, offering sustainably grown flowers for area markets, weddings, events, and wholesale, plus a special bouquet offer and seasonal flower share, just in time for Valentine’s Day.

 “My husband and I bought a building on American Street in 2012.
 There was a vacant lot next door and we wondered what to do with it,” said Plummer.
 “I took a workshop from a flower grower in Vermont and learned about sustainable practices from the Association of Specialty Cut Flower Growers.
 As a result, Kensington is now a major distribution center of sustainable flowers, available throughout the city.

 Plummer also runs the American Street Flower Market, an agricultural cooperative in Kensington that partners with local farms to sell locally grown flowers and foliage.
-The flower market located at 2137 N. American Street started as a “pop up” and will soon be getting a more permanent location at Next Fab’s new location, also on American Street.
+The flower market is located at 2137 N. American Street started as a “pop-up” and will soon be getting a more permanent location at Next Fab’s new location, also on American Street.